-Place on a cooling rack and, while still slightly warm, run a butter knife between the brownie and the long sides of the pan.
+Place the pan on a cooling rack and, while it is still slightly warm, run a butter knife between the brownie and the long sides of the pan.
 Cool completely, about 1 hour.

 When the brownie has cooled completely, place a lightweight cutting board or a baking rack over the top of the pan.
 Flip and set on the counter.
 Gently pull the pan from the foil and the foil from the pan to remove.
 Gently peel the foil off the brownie.
 Place another lightweight cutting board on top, and flip the brownie right-side-up.
 Slice into 1 1/2-inch squares.